Ticketing and Support

 The option string must begin with a comma, i.e. the first option must be empty.

 They are custom fields related to each other.
 For example, an IT technician needs to identify the item to be repaired.
-To get there, he will first need to choose the element type:
+To get there, they will first need to choose the element type:

-In addition, depending on the type of element, you must choose manufacturer brands for each of them.
+In addition, depending on the type of element, choose manufacturer brands for each of them.

 The second linked field, in this case it would be the brand, will have the “Hardware Type” field as its parent and the linked values will have a special format: